SteeltoeOSS/Documentation/api/v4/management/using-endpoints.md

 ```

 > [!NOTE]
-> When running on Cloud Foundry, exposure settings have no effect and all actuators are exposed.
+> When running on Cloud Foundry, exposure settings *only* have an effect on requests starting with `/actuator`.
-> Use the [security features](./cloud-foundry.md#security) to control access.
+> They are ignored for requests starting with `/cloudfoundryapplication`, where access control is [handled differently](./cloud-foundry.md#security).
-> Individual endpoints can be turned off by setting `Enabled` to `false`.
+> Individual endpoints can be turned off by setting `Enabled` to `false`, which applies to both URLs.

 ## HTTP Access